TUC-ProAut/libmix4sam/readme.md

 </details>

 ## How to compile
-The following two subsections describe how to build libmix4sam in combination with a local build of gtsam.
-As there are some specifics to the gtsam build, we will start with this.
+The following two subsections describe how to build libmix4sam in combination with a local build of GTSAM.
+As there are some specifics to the GTSAM build, we will start with this. *(If you want to use the Python and/or Matlab wrapper, I recommend using a Conda environment, see further below for details.)*

 <details>
-<summary>Compile gtsam locally for libmix4sam</summary>
+<summary>Compile GTSAM locally for libmix4sam</summary>

-First, download a compatible release of gtsam, e.g. 4.2a9:
+First, download a compatible release of GTSAM, e.g. 4.2a9:
 ```bash
 ❯ git clone --single-branch --branch 4.2a9 https://github.com/borglab/gtsam.git gtsam-42a9-src
 ```